wp-plugins/woocommerce-skrill-moneybookers-gateway/readme.txt

 This plugin is fully compatible with the [Currency Switcher](dev.pathtoenlightenment.net/shop/currency-switcher-woocommerce/).
 If you are using the Currency Switcher, and you find out that the Skrill gateway is not appearing on the checkout page, please go to ```WooCommerce > Currency Switcher Options > Payment Gateways``` and make sure that **Skrill** is listed amongst the **Enabled Gateways**.

 == Changelog ==

+= 1.2.8.140619 =
+* Modified loading of Aelia_WC_RequirementsChecks class to work around quirks of Opcode Caching extensions, such as APC and XCache.

+= 1.2.7.140614 =
+* Added Portoguese (Portugal) localisation files.

 = 1.2.6.140611 =
 * Improved compatibility with Codestyling Localization plugin.